Get a Global Talent visa in the UK

 Chief Product Owner

-I moved to London on a Skilled Worker visa, but unfortunately my company closed down and I had 2 months to find another company that would be willing to sponsor me.
-EP Advisory gave me the idea to apply for a Global Talent visa and very quickly collected the documents.
+I moved to London on a Skilled Worker visa, but unfortunately my company closed down and I had 3 months to find another company that would be willing to sponsor me.
+EP Advisory gave me the idea to apply for a Global Talent visa and put the case together for me.
 I got the visa and now my documents are not tied to a specific employer.

 Maria